jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 ### Idea

-I work from home one per week and on the team, we communicate this via the Slack status.
-You can use the predefined "Working remotely" status or define your own.
-The issue is that I always forget to set it, despite having a routine of working from home.
-To help with this, I decided to build an automatic Slack status scheduler that would do this for me once per week.
+At work, we use Slack for communication and when working from home, I'll just set the status to let my coworkers know that I'm remote.
+You can set the predefined status or define your own in the Slack app.
+The issue is that I always forget to set it and to help with this, I decided to build an automatic Slack status scheduler that would do this for me.

 ![Slack set status](./slack-status-set.png)

-The second benefit of having such a system is that I can also schedule deep work time every day for a few hours, where I block the notifications and set the status to something like "Deep work, will reply soon".
-This way, I avoid the pitfall of always checking the messages on Slack and being distracted.
+The second benefit of such a system is that I can also schedule deep work time every day for a few hours, where I block the notifications and set the status to something like "Deep work, will reply soon".
+It proved itself useful as I can focus on the task at hand and check all the new messages in a batch once I'm done.

-You can check it out at // TODO: add app link
+If you want to be more productive, be sure to check the app out at // TODO: add link.

 ### Target audience

-This app was created for the users of the Slack messaging platform.
-It is especially targeted for people who are conscious of the fact that Slack brings a lot of noise into your work life if you are not disciplined to minimize the distractions.
+The app was created for the users of the Slack messaging platform.
+It is especially targeted for people who are conscious of the fact that Slack can bring a lot of noise into your work life if you are not disciplined to minimize the distractions.

 It is also useful for people, who occasionally work from home and would like to set the status automatically every week.